 "Why Am I So Depressed?"
-3 Reasons You Must Consider
+3 Relatable Reasons to Help You

 This is potentially dangerous to write about.
 Depression is a serious topic.

 And it deserves a serious response.